Blandaxt/Code_Wars/README.md

 2. So i use .includes to search the strings for any of the phrases that are my targets that would give away the LockNessMonster.
 Once i found it, i would return the whole string.

 3. What did throw me off was knowing what to return if the strings did not have what i was looking for.
 So i had to experiment with an empty string with a space to just an empty string that worked out.

+## 8 kyu Are You Playing Banjo?:

+Create a function which answers the question "Are you playing banjo?".
+If your name starts with the letter "R" or lower case "r", you are playing banjo!

+The function takes a name as its only argument, and returns one of the following strings:

+name + " plays banjo"
+name + " does not play banjo"

+## Process/Learned:

+1. There was not much to learn in this codewar.
+I solved it by first taking a look at the string given from the parameter with the console, then using the method charAt i took the first starting letter and used the ternary operator to determine if the first letter of that name started with a capital R or a lower case r.

+2. If it is true, i would return the name plus plays banjo and if not true, it would return name plus concatenating does not play banjo.